masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
-var a = true  // infer a is a boolean
+mut a = true  // infer a is a boolean

 foo = a:bool or false // checks that 'a' is a boolean
 ```